parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

 ## Specialties: What's what?

 ### General Practice (GPs)
-Your first point of contact for health concerns
+Your first point of contact for health concerns.
 - They have a broad remit.
 They provide your general medical care, whether that be a new illness, a long term one, or preventing illness.
 This includes physical and mental health for people of all ages.
 - They are responsible for the coordination of your care, e.g. make referrals to specialists when required.
 - They hold your main medical records (other services should send summaries to your GP).